Two-legged Predators: Solo Woman Hikers Be Wary

-I was trekking the fall-drenched 36-mile trail that winds up and down mountains, through oak-hickory forests and along limestone bluffs without seeing a single soul.
-I almost never see another person while hiking; only fading footprints in the dirt trail even hint that others exist here besides me.
+I was trekking the fall-drenched 36-mile trail that winds up and down mountains, through oak-hickory forests and along limestone bluffs without seeing a single soul, hiking alone as a woman.

 I worry about a few things when I solo hike.
 What happens if I roll an ankle?
 What if a bear decides I would be a delicious little snack?
 What if a crabby rattlesnake crams my calf with burning poison?

 I’ve never worried about what would happen if I saw another person on the trail — until I smelled the cigarette smoke.

 The distinctive smell of cigarettes wasn’t strong, just a hint on the breeze, but it stopped me dead in my tracks.
 It was the moment that I realized, after two days of pure solitude, that I wasn’t alone in these woods.

 I’ve never been frightened hiking alone, but at that moment, I was unprepared if someone came barreling out of the woods like a charging bull, intent on doing me harm.
 I could scream, but only the birds would hear me.